 In some instances, you can even hear termites in action.

 The soft rustling and clicking could be the sound of termites chewing and tunneling through wood nearby.
-These pests chew through wood fibers and destroy the structural integrity of wall framing, subfloors, ceiling rafters, and more.
+These insects chew through wood fibers and destroy the structural integrity of wall framing, subfloors, ceiling rafters, and more.
 They tend to follow the grain as they tunnel their way through, but that doesn’t do much to dampen the noise.

 As the termites chew to excavate tunnels, they destroy wood cellulose.
 That’s the rattling and clicking you hear.